OpenMoonRay/openmoonray-docs/docs/scene-classes/geometry/RdlInstancerGeometry.md

         default: &lt;scene_rdl2.__scene_rdl2__.IntVector object at ...&gt;

-        <p class="jekyll-theme-minimal scene-class-attr-comment">A list of index values to specify entry of "reference" per instance.
+        <p class="scene-class-attr-comment">A list of index values to specify entry of "reference" per instance.
 The length should be either 0 or consistent with "positions"|"xform_list".
 The index entry falls back to 0 when this attribute is empty or the value of entry is out of index range</p>

     </p>